-The locals we help often love having visitors and telling them about their lives and experiences.
-Vieques has a very unique history that not many people are aware of.
-There's no better way to learn about it than hearing first hand stories from the people who lived through it.
-People are always willing to help you learn Spanish here as well.
+The local community members we help often love having visitors and telling them about their lives and experiences.
+Vieques has a unique history and context within the Caribbean, long before Hurricanes Irma and Maria knocked out communication with the outside world.
+There's no better way to learn about it than hearing first-hand stories from the people who lived through it.
+People are generally willing to help you practice your Spanish here as well.
 Vieques is expanding as a tourist destination.
 The island is home to the brightest bioluminescent bay in the world!
 The island is the home to many beautiful beaches and thousands of wild horses.
-There is amazing wildlife everywhere you look and the people here are incredible!

 We currently need long term volunteers (staying for longer than a month) who are hard workers and self motivated to fill the following positions: